 Pull the cling film from underneath the poached egg.
 Now gently scoop up the egg with a tablespoon and flip it over gently on a clean plate, salad or piece of toast.
 Sprinkle with pepper and salt and serve immediately while the yolk is runny.

 Toast with Poached Egg & Buttery Samphire

-I’m using grey North Sea shrimp here, the salty sweet taste goes very well with the rest of the ingredients.
-If you can’t find any, you can always replace them by bacon or ham if you like.
+I’m using grey (aka brown) North Sea shrimp here.
+Their salty sweet taste goes very well with the rest of the ingredients.
+If you can’t find any, you can always replace them by bacon, panceta or ham if you like.

 Here's my buttery pan fried samphire recipe with garlic.
 Great on toast, grey shrimp and a poached egg... the perfect lunch!